Bridgett-Pampiri/Portfolio/readme.md

 # Seipati Bridgett Pampiri - Portfolio Website

-This is my personal portfolio website built using pure HTML and CSS.
+This is my personal portfolio website built using HTML and CSS.
 It showcases my skills, education, projects, and contact information in a clean, responsive design.

 ---